-The list of publications must only include research that has been published or accepted for publication.
-It is optional whether to submit a full or a selective publication list.
 The name of the applicant/other (research/academic) participants must be in bold font in the list of publications.
-The order of authors must be indicated exactly as listed in the original publication, i.e. for example that the order of shared first authorships should not be revised from the original.
-Also all co-authors must, as far as possible, be mentioned.
+The order of authors must be indicated exactly as listed in the original publication, i.e., for example, that the order of shared first authorships should not be revised from the original.
+Likewise, all co-authors must be mentioned to the extent possible.

-The list of publications must be systematically organised, e.g. chronologically, and divided into the following categories:
+The list of publications must be systematically organised, e.g., chronologically, and divided into the following categories:

-- Peer-reviewed publications (preferably list all authors (including the order they are mentioned e.g. alphabetically or first-to-last author) year of publication, title, place of publication, volume number as well as first and last page number, or article number and number of pages):

-- articles

-- monographs

-- peer-reviewed articles published in conference proceedings

-- book chapters

-- Non peer-reviewed publications such as monographs, book chapters, etc. (preferably list all authors (including the order they are mentioned e.g. alphabetically or first-to-last author), year of publication, title, place of publication, volume number as well as first and last page number, or article number and number of pages). - Patent references for patents obtained or applied for, which are relevant to your research.
+- Peer-reviewed publications.
+State to the extent possible all authors (including the order they are mentioned, e.g., alphabetically or first-to-last author), year of publication, title, place of publication, volume number as well as first and last page number, or article number and number of pages: - articles - monographs - peer-reviewed articles published in conference proceedings - book chapters - Non peer-reviewed publications such as monographs, book chapters, articles, etc. State to the extent possible all authors (including the order they are mentioned, e.g., alphabetically or first-to-last author) year of publication, title, place of publication, volume number as well as first and last page number, or article number and number of pages. - Patent references for patents obtained or applied for, which are relevant to your research.
 Any patent references should be included in the list of publications on equal terms with references for scientific articles.